Iteranya/Aina-Discord-Bot/README.md

 - Create a virtual environment if it doesn't exist
 - Install required dependencies
 - Download cloudflared if needed
-- Start both the server and Discord bot
+- Start both the server and Discord bot (Note, if Discord Key isn't supplied, the Discord Bot automatically closes, but the server is still accessible)

 ### Accessing the Website Builder
 1. After running the start script, the local server will be running